 Severe cramping or pain in your belly

 Your healthcare provider may order other tests that look at the stool for:

 Lactoferrin or calprotectin, which are substances made by certain white blood cells

-Your provider may also order a stool culture.
+Your healthcare provider may also order a stool culture.
 For this test, bacteria in a stool sample are encouraged to grow in the lab to see if an infection is present.

 White blood cells in the stool may mean that you have inflammation in your digestive tract.
 But a negative result doesn't rule out a problem.
 Some people with these illnesses don't have white blood cells in their stool.

 Your healthcare provider will give you a special container with a tightly fitting lid to place the stool sample in.
 If you aren't able to produce a stool sample, your provider may collect a sample by inserting a swab into your rectum.

 Urine or toilet paper may contaminate the sample, affecting the results.
 Drinking milk can affect the results.

 You don't need to prepare for this test, but it's a good idea to tell the healthcare provider about other health problems you may have.
-Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |